fikander/simple-web-crawler/README.md

 This will build the Docker image if necessary and start it.

 By default logs Docker volume is mounted at `~/logs/simple-web-crawler` (as defined in docker-compose.yml).
-To view server log use `tail -f ~/logs/simple-web-crawler/serverl.log`
+To view server log use

+    tail -f ~/logs/simple-web-crawler/server.log

-To stop the container:
+To stop the web service:

     make stop